marcpybus/var-node/README.md

 docker compose up --build -d
 docker compose logs -f
 ```

-* **ATTENTION!** About 46 GB of data will be downloaded the first time the data manager container is started up.
+* **ATTENTION!** Approximately 46 GB of data have to be downloaded and saved in `data/` the first time the **data-manager** container is started up.
 Data download process can be tracked in the container log.
 It is possible to reduce disk space requeriments by skipping VEP annotation.
 See the "Data download" section.
 * To access the front-end, use your web browser with the IP or domain name of the server.
 Locally you can use https://localhost/.
 * You must configure a username and password before accessing the front-end.
 See the "Configuring the front-end password" section.
-* Remove the `data` directory to restart the configuration from zero.
+* Remove the `data/` directory to start the configuration from scratch.

 ### Setup
 - Modify the following variables in `.env` file with the details of your node:
     - Internal name of the network: `NETWORK_NAME="Network name"`
     - Internal name of the node: `NODE_NAME="Node name"`
 - Variant-server certificates are stored in the `network-configuration/` directory.
 If you change the default certificate filenames, please change the following variables in the `.env` file:
-    - CA Root certificate: `CA_CERT_FILENAME="ca-cert.pem"`
+    - CA certificate: `CA_CERT_FILENAME="ca-cert.pem"`
     - Variant-server certificate: `SERVER_CERT_FILENAME="cert.pem"`
     - Variant-server key: `SERVER_KEY_FILENAME="key.pem"`
 - The default installation comes with a dummy self-signed certificate and key to encrypt requests from users within the institution.
 These files are located in `nginx/server-certificates/`.
 Feel free to modify them and use a properly configured certificate signed by your institution's CA. You should also change the default filenames in the `.env` file: